 The World Bank has supported the Black Sea Danube Basin Partnership in co-ordinating efforts to manage pollution from the 17 countries which discharge water into the Black Sea.

-- The 1979 Convention on Long-Range Transboundary Air Pollution led to coordinated scientific work and subsequent corrective action on the export of ‘acid rain’.
-More work is necessary on international air pollution, though, as shown for example in a Gizmodo article entitled All of That Pollution in Asia Turns Into Smog in the U.S.
+Problems with the export of ‘acid rain’ and subsequent problems led to the United Nations Economic Commission for Europe (UNECE) agreeing an Environment Policy that identifies best practice and helps member countries to make improvements.
+More work is necessary on international air pollution, though, as shown for example in a Gizmodo article: All of That Pollution in Asia Turns Into Smog in the U.S.